tohio/rag-pipeline/README.md

 This project is intentionally scoped for demonstration.
 In a production system:

 - **Vector store** — Chroma would be replaced by a managed service such as Pinecone or Qdrant for scalability and persistence across deployments.
-- **Memory** — short term conversational memory would be backed by Redis for persistent, low-latency session storage across multiple users and requests.
+- **Memory** — short-term conversational memory would be backed by Redis for persistent, low-latency session storage across multiple users and requests.
 - **API layer** — the pipeline would be exposed via a FastAPI service with proper authentication, rate limiting, and async request handling.
-- **Frontend** — the Gradio demo would be replaced by a React or Next.js frontend consuming the API.
+- **Frontend** — the Gradio UI would be replaced by a React or Next.js frontend consuming the API.
 - **Observability** — LangSmith or Arize would be added for tracing, logging, and monitoring retrieval and generation quality in production.

 ---